 Having the wrong items in its stores hobbled Gap for nearly a decade.
 But how do you make sure stores carry the kinds of things customers want to buy?
 Try asking them.
 Zara's store managers lead the intelligence-gathering effort that ultimately determines what ends up on each store's racks.
-Armed with personal digital assistants (PDAs)2-handheld computing devices meant largely for mobile use outside an office setting-to gather customer input, staff regularly chat up customers to gain feedback on what they'd like to see more of.
-A Zara manager might casually ask, What if this skirt were in a longer length?
-Would you like it in a different color?
-What if this V-neck blouse were available in a round neck?
+Armed with personal digital assistants (PDAs)-handheld computing devices meant largely for mobile use outside an office setting-to gather customer input, staff regularly chat up customers to gain feedback on what they'd like to see more of.
+A Zara manager might casually ask, "What if this skirt were in a longer length?"
+"Would you like it in a different color?"
+"What if this V-neck blouse were available in a round neck?"
 Managers are motivated because they have skin in the game.
 The firm is keen to reward success-as much as 70 percent of salaries can come from commissions.K.
-Capell, "Zara Thrives by Breaking All the Rules," BusinessWeek, October 9.
-2008.
+Capell, "Zara Thrives by Breaking All the Rules," BusinessWeek, October 9, 2008.

 - Another level of data gathering starts as soon as the doors close.
 Then the staff turns into a sort of investigation unit in the forensics of trendspotting, looking for evidence in the piles of unsold items that customers tried on but didn't buy.
-Are there any preferences in cloth, color, or styles offered among the products in stock?D. Sull and S. Turconi, "Fast Fashion Lessons," Business Strategy Review, Summer 2008. - PDAs are also linked to the store's point-of-sale (POS) system3-a transaction process that captures customer purchase information-showing how garments rank by sales.
-In less than an hour, managers can send updates that combine the hard data captured at the cash register with insights on what customers would like to see.C.
+Are there any preferences in cloth, color, or styles offered among the products in stock?D. Sull and S. Turconi, "Fast Fashion Lessons," Business Strategy Review, Summer 2008. - PDAs are also linked to the store's point-of-sale (POS) system-a transaction processing system that captures customer purchase information-showing how garments rank by sales.
+Using these two systems, managers can quickly and regularly send updates that combine the hard data captured at the cash register with insights on what customers would like to see.C.
 Rohwedder and K. Johnson, "Pace-Setting Zara Seeks More Speed to Fight Its Rising Cheap-Chic Rivals," Wall Street Journal, February 20, 2008.
-All of this valuable data allows the firm to plan styles and issue rebuy orders based on feedback rather - 2.
+All this valuable data allows the firm to plan styles and issue rebuy orders based on feedback rather than hunches and guesswork.
+The goal is to improve the frequency and quality of decisions made by the design and planning teams. - 2.
 Handheld computing devices meant largely for mobile use outside an office setting.
-Examples include devices from Palm, Apple's iPhone, and devices running the Windows Pocket PC operating system. - 3.
+PDAs were initially (nonphone) handheld computing devices, but sophisticated computing capabilities have now been integrated into other mobile device classes, such as smartphones and tablets. - 3.
 Transaction processing systems that capture customer purchases.
 Cash registers and store checkout systems are examples of point-of-sale systems.
-These systems are critical for capturing sales data, and are usually linked to inventory systems to subtract out any sold items.
+These systems are critical for capturing sales data and are usually linked to inventory systems to subtract out any sold items.